Clint Eastwood: Early life

-Eastwood was born on May 31, 1930, at Saint Francis Memorial Hospital in San Francisco, to Ruth (née Margret (Note: The birth name of his mother has been misspelled in countless references.
-Ruth's birth name was Margret as in Ann-Margret, not "Margaret" as in Margaret Thatcher.
-This according to state birth records.)
-Runner; 1909–2006) and Clinton Eastwood (1906–1970), who then lived in Oakland's Lake Merritt neighborhood.
+Clinton Eastwood Jr. was born on May 31, 1930, at Saint Francis Memorial Hospital in San Francisco, to Ruth (née Margret (Note: The birth name of his mother has been misspelled in countless references.
+Ruth's birth name was Margret, not Margaret.
+This according to state birth records.
+It was never Margaret, as has often been said.)
+Runner; 1909–2006) and Clinton Eastwood (1906–1970), who at the time lived in Oakland's Lake Merritt neighborhood.
 During her son's fame, Ruth was known by the surname of her second husband, John Belden Wood (1913–2004), whom she married after the death of Clinton Sr. Eastwood was nicknamed "Samson" by hospital nurses because he weighed 11 lb 6 oz at birth.
 He has a younger sister, Jeanne Bernhardt (b.
 1934).

 He is of English, Irish, Scottish, and Dutch ancestry.
-Eastwood is descended from Mayflower passenger William Bradford, and through this line is the 12th generation born in North America.
+Eastwood is descended from Mayflower passenger William Bradford, making him the 12th generation of his family born in North America.
 His family relocated three times during the 1930s as his father changed occupations.
-Contrary to what Eastwood has indicated in media interviews, they did not move between 1940 and 1949.
-Settling in Piedmont, California, the Eastwoods lived in an affluent area of the town, had a swimming pool, belonged to a country club, and each parent drove their own car.
-Eastwood's father was a manufacturing executive at Georgia-Pacific for most of his working life.
+Contrary to what Eastwood has suggested in media interviews, they did not move between 1940 and 1949.
+After settling in Piedmont, California, the Eastwoods lived in an affluent part of town, had a swimming pool, belonged to a country club, and each parent drove their own car.
+Eastwood's father worked as a manufacturing executive at Georgia-Pacific for most of his career.
 As Clint and Jeanne grew older, Ruth took a clerical job at IBM.

-Eastwood attended Piedmont Middle School, where he was held back due to poor academic scores, and records indicate he also had to attend summer school.
-From January 1945 until at least January 1946, he attended Piedmont High School, but was asked to leave for writing an obscene suggestion to a school official on the athletic field scoreboard and burning an effigy on the school lawn, on top of other school infractions.
+Eastwood attended Piedmont Middle School, where he was held back due to poor academic performance, and records indicate he also attended summer school.
+From January 1945 until at least January 1946, he attended Piedmont High School, but was asked to leave after writing an obscene suggestion to a school official on the athletic field scoreboard and burning an effigy on the school lawn, in addition to other infractions.
 He transferred to Oakland Technical High School and graduated on February 2, 1949.

-Eastwood held a number of odd jobs, including lifeguard, paper carrier, grocery clerk, forest firefighter, and golf caddy.
-Eastwood said that he tried to enroll at Seattle University in 1951, but instead was drafted into the United States Army during the Korean War.
-Don Loomis recalled hearing that Eastwood was romancing one of the daughters of a Fort Ord officer, who might have been entreated to watch out for him when names came up for postings.
+Eastwood worked a number of odd jobs, including lifeguard, paper carrier, grocery clerk, forest firefighter, and golf caddy.
+He said he attempted to enroll at Seattle University in 1951, but instead was drafted into the United States Army during the Korean War.
+Don Loomis recalled hearing that Eastwood was romancing one of the daughters of a Fort Ord officer, who may have been encouraged to look out for him when postings were assigned.
 While returning from a prearranged tryst in Seattle, he was a passenger on a Douglas AD bomber that ran out of fuel and crashed into the ocean near Point Reyes.
 Using a life raft, he and the pilot swam 2 mi to safety.
 Eastwood was discharged in February 1953.